-Pipe operations are possible only if the two ends of the pipe are open: one model for reading and at least one model for writing.
-There is no notion of 'end of file' in a pipe: if a model tries to read from an empty pipe (i.e. no model is writing to the other end) no error is raised and the model is suspended until something is available.
-Similarly trying to write to a pipe for which no model is reading from the other end is a blocking operation.
-In order to avoid lock ups, it is usually good practice to synchronize the models using events.
-For instance a model waits for a specific event before trying to read from a pipe; before starting to write to the same pipe, the other model sends the expected event.
+There is no notion of 'end of file' in a pipe: if a model tries to read from an empty pipe (i.e. no model is writing to the other end and the pipe buffer is empty) no error is raised and the model is suspended until something is available.
+Similarly trying to write to a pipe for which no model is reading from the other end might be a blocking operation if its buffer is full.
+In order to avoid lock ups, it is usually good practice to synchronize the models relying on events, for instance using the pipenotify function.
+Also, getting the size of a memory pipe with getfsize will return the amount of data currently available in the pipe internal buffer and deleting a pipe with fdelete will release the data structure allocated for the pipe.
+The content of a pipe may also be cleared thanks to function pipeflush.